awdriggs-teach/p5art/circles.md

 In p5, we can use the `ellipse` function to create both circles and ovals.

-The `ellipse` function needs 4 arguments for placement and size.
+The `ellipse` function needs 4 parameters for placement and size.

 ```javascript
 ellipse(x, y, width, height)